Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/01-Intro-to-NGS-data-analysis-III.md

 # Working with NGS data Part III

+After generating read alignments to a reference genome, there are several downstream analysis tasks that can be performed to represent the final reduced representation of the dataset.
+How we use the read alignments to generate the reduced representation of teh dataset is dependent on what type of data we are working with (e.g. RNA-seq, ChIP-seq, WGS/WES).

+**Read quantification:**
+- Often referred to as read counting, several NGS applications require us to count reads overlapping specific features to extract insights.
+For example, in RNA-seq, the number of reads overlapping each gene is used to infer expression level.

+**Peak calling:**
+- In some experiments, we are interested in identifying genomic regions with significant accumulations of sequencing reads (i.e. peaks).
+This is the case for data types where we have performed enrichment for a specific type of DNA, such as those bound by a particular protein (ChIP-seq) or accessible chromatin ((e.g. DNAase-seq, ATAC-seq).

+**Variant Calling:**
+- In WGS/WES experiments, we are usually interested in identifying genetic variants that are present in a sequenced sample, but not in teh reference genome that the sample was aligned to.

+In this lesson, we will briefly explore the fundamental concepts of *read quantification*, *peak calling*, and *variant calling*, while introducing useful software and relevant file formats for each.

+---

 If you got lost or missed the last session you can copy all of the files we built in the alignment section with the following commands.
 ```bash